-In February 2007, the FASB issued Statement 159, The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of SFAS 115 ("Statement 159"), which permits but does not require us to measure financial instruments and certain other items at fair value.
-Unrealized gains and losses on items for which the fair value option has been elected are reported in earnings.
-This statement is effective for financial statements issued for fiscal years beginning after November 15, 2007.
-We do not expect the adoption of this statement will have a material impact on our financial statements.
+In February 2007, the FASB issued Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities ("Statement 159").
+Statement 159 permits companies to choose to measure certain financial instruments at fair value that are not currently required to be measured at fair value.
+Statement 159 was effective for us on April 1, 2008.
+We have elected not to measure eligible financial assets and liabilities at fair value.
+Accordingly, the adoption of Statement 159 had no impact on our consolidated financial statements.